I missed a day of school. Thankyou for these interpretations - it's a great reminder to catch our own lack thinking.

 BTW, mad love to all of you that have been sharing the Avatar video from yesterday.
 It’s important to get the word out on that.
 Thank you.

-Tags: Avatar, Critical Thinking, manifesting prosperity, Online marketing, prosperity coaching, prosperity consciousness, prosperity mindset
+Tags: Critical Thinking, manifesting prosperity, Online marketing, prosperity mindset, prosperity consciousness, prosperity coaching, Avatar

 I don't think being rich is a sin.
 THere are a lot of poor people with shitty attitudes blaming other people for their lack.
 Their are a lot of rich people that donate money, build schools and churches, help teach children and donate their time (the most precious commodity).